-Showports Output Example:

-INTERFACE=USBMULTILINK PORT=PE5650030

-; USB1 : Multilink Universal FX Rev A (PE5650030)[PortNum=21]

-INTERFACE=USBMULTILINK PORT=USB1

-; USB1 : Multilink Universal FX Rev A (PE5650030)[PortNum=21][DUPLICATE]
+Showports Output Example: INTERFACE=USBMULTILINK PORT=PE5650030 ; USB1 : Multilink Universal FX Rev A (PE5650030)[PortNum=21] INTERFACE=USBMULTILINK PORT=USB1 ; USB1 : Multilink Universal FX Rev A (PE5650030)[PortNum=21][DUPLICATE]

-INTERFACE=CYCLONE PORT=10.0.9.197

-; 10.0.9.197 : Public Cyclone [PortNum=61]

-INTERFACE=CYCLONE "PORT=Public Cyclone"

-; 10.0.9.197 : Public Cyclone[PortNum=61][DUPLICATE]

-INTERFACE=CYCLONE "PORT=Joe's Cyclone"

-; USB1 : Cyclone (Joe's)[PortNum=101]

-INTERFACE=CYCLONE PORT=USB1

-: USB1 : Cyclone (Joe's)[PortNum=101][DUPLICATE]

-[v] Causes the programmer not to check the range of S-record

-addresses before programming or verifying.
+- [nosync] This prevents the programmer from verifying that the communications to the target is valid on startup.
+Verification involves reading and writing the D0 data register.
+This is useful for some newer versions of the 68F375 processor which may have a problem during this type of verification. [v] Causes the programmer not to check the range of S-record - addresses before programming or verifying.
 This speeds up the programming process.
-The option should be used with care as all out of range s-records will be ignored.

-[reset_delay n] Specifies a delay after the programmer resets the target that we check to see if the part has properly gone into background debug mode.
+The option should be used with care as all out of range s-records will be ignored. - [reset_delay n] Specifies a delay after the programmer resets the target that we check to see if the part has properly gone into background debug mode.
 This is useful if the target has a reset driver which hold the MCU in reset after the programmer releases the reset line.
-The n value is a delay in milliseconds.

-[bdm_speed n]

-This option allows the user to set the BDM shift clock speed of PEmicro's debug interface.
-This integer value may be used to determine the speed of communications according to the following equations:

-USB Multilink (includes Universal): (1000000/(N+1)) Hz USB Multilink Universal FX: (25000000/(N+1)) Hz Cyclone or Tracelink: (50000000/(2N+5)) Hz

-BDM Lightning: (33000000/(2N+5)) Hz - Legacy product

-The value n should be between 0 and 31.
+The n value is a delay in milliseconds. - [bdm_speed n] This option allows the user to set the BDM shift clock speed of PEmicro's debug interface.
+This integer value may be used to determine the speed of communications according to the following equations: USB-ML-16/32: (1000000/(N+1)) Hz - Legacy product USB Multilink Universal FX: (2500000/(N+1)) Hz BDM Lightning : (3300000/(2N+5)) Hz - Legacy product The value n should be between 0 and 31.
 This shift clock takes effect after the commands in the top of the programming algorithm are executed so that these commands can increase the target frequency and allow a faster shift clock.
-This clock can't generally exceed a div 4 of the processor bus frequency.

-[hideapp]

-This will cause the command-line programmer to not display a visual presence while running with the exception of appearing on the taskbar.
-32-bit applications only!

-[freq n]

-By default, the PROGPPCZ software tries to determine automatically how fast the target is running by loading a delay routine in the processor and timing how long it takes to execute.
+This clock can't generally exceed a div 4 of the processor bus frequency. [hideapp] This will cause the command-line programmer to not display a visual presence while running with the exception of appearing on the taskbar.
+32-bit applications only! [freq n] By default, the PROG32Z software tries to determine automatically how fast the target is running by loading a delay routine in the processor and timing how long it takes to execute.
 On some machines, this may yield inconsistent results which may affect algorithms which program flash internal to an MCU.
-PEmicro provides a command-line mechanism allowing the user to inform the PROGPPCZ software exactly how fast the target processor is running.
+PEmicro provides a command-line mechanism allowing the user to inform the PROG32Z software exactly how fast the target processor is running.
 In this way, the timing in the algorithms will be precise.
 On the command-line, you specify the INTERNAL clock frequency in Hertz following the 'FREQ' identifier.
-Note that in general if you are using a flash device external to the MCU, this timing parameter is not needed as the flash handles the timing itself.
+Note that in general if you are using a flash device external to the MCU, this timing parameter is not needed as the flash handles the timing itself [/logfile logfilenar ne] This option opens a logfile of the name "logfilename" which will cause any information which is written to the status window to also be written to this file.
+The

-[/logfile logfilename]

-This option opens a logfile of the name "logfilename" which will cause any information which is written to the status window to also be written to this file.
-The "logfilename" should be a full path name such as c:\mydir\mysubdir\mylog.log.
+"logfilename" should be a full path name such as c:\mydir\mysubdir\mylog.log.